 Lindsay B. Carlisle

-Lindsay B. Carlisle is an Administrative Analyst in the General Partner.
-Ms. Carlisle joined HMC in 2012 to assist in financial analysis, fund marketing, investment due diligence, portfolio company tracking, and support for the Birmingham office.
+Lindsay B. Carlisle is an Analyst with Harbert Venture Partners.
+Ms. Carlisle joined HMC in 2012 to assist in the areas of financial analysis, deal flow, fund marketing, investment due diligence and portfolio valuation.
 Prior to joining HMC, Ms. Carlisle worked as an analyst for private equity portfolio company FireRock Products where she gained experience in market and sales analysis, revenue forecasting, and portfolio company operations.
 She holds a Bachelor of Science degree in Commerce and Business Administration from the Culverhouse College of Commerce and Business Administration at the University of Alabama where she concentrated in Finance and Economics.

 HVP seeks to identify and invest in emerging companies with high growth potential.
-We seek to invest with seasoned entrepreneurs building early growth stage companies with defensible positions in large and growing markets.
-HVP typically invests $500,000 to $4.0 million initially and continues to invest and build value through the growth of our portfolio companies.
+We seek to invest with seasoned entrepreneurs building emerging growth stage companies with defensible positions in large and growing markets.
+HVP typically invests $3.0 million to $7.0 million initially and continues to invest and build value through the growth of our portfolio companies.
 We typically seek board representation in our investments and provide constructive, strategic, operating and networking support to our portfolio companies.

 We concentrate our investment focus on opportunities that, in our view, demonstrate the following characteristics: